salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 - Certain **caveats** are below:
   - If you use the code-analyzer.yml file and severity threshold parameters, there may be discrepancies between the severities reported
   - If you select a particular tag, it could trigger unexpected engines if they're not disabled (e.g 'Apex' would trigger the 'sfge' graph engine)
+    - 'sfge' is the Graph Engine (currently in Developer Preview) which uses data flow analysis across the wider codebase, causing much longer runtimes, so should only really be used in full branch scans.
+More info [here](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/engine-sfge.html)
   - If you pass in an incorrect value here, it won't cause the scanner to fail, and may just run with 0 rules (verify this in the logs)

 ---